-Over the past 20 years, I have worked with thousands of people who have overcome their infertility diagnosis.
+Over the past 30+ years, we have worked with thousands of people who have overcome their infertility diagnosis.
 They have shared the many ways that their infertility experience resulted in gratitude in different areas of their lives.

 If tough days come along this holiday season, take a look at some of the positive viewpoints offered by others who have been in your shoes.
 Some share positive viewpoints that got them through, while others share viewpoints from the other side of their journey.

 Here are some suggestions:

 Find a clear perspective on what really matters.
 After a winding path to parenthood with many twists and turns, some of the “big” stuff seems much smaller.

 Try to make the most of every moment.
 Living through tough diagnoses and treatments can help you bring about positive change in your life in the form of a new mindset, new habits, new goals, and a new outlook.